adarlan/plankton/README.md

 mvn spring-boot:run
 ```

-> It requires Maven and Docker installed
+> It requires Maven and Docker installed.

 So it will run the current version of Plankton over itself.